The Believer (magazine)

 The Believer is an American quarterly magazine of interviews, essays, and reviews, founded by the writers Heidi Julavits, Vendela Vida, and Ed Park in 2003.
-The magazine is a thirteen-time finalist for the National Magazine Award.
+The magazine is a fifteen-time finalist for the National Magazine Award.

 Between 2003 and 2015, The Believer was published by McSweeney's, the independent press founded in 1998 by Dave Eggers.
 Eggers designed The Believers original design template.
 Park left The Believer in 2011, with Julavits and Vida continuing to serve as editors.
 In 2017, the magazine found a new home, moving from McSweeney's to the Beverly Rogers, Carol C. Harter Black Mountain Institute, an international literary center at the University of Nevada, Las Vegas.

 In October 2021, the UNLV College of Liberal Arts announced that the February/March 2022 issue of Believer would be the final issue published.
 UNLV then sold the magazine to digital marketing company Paradise Media, which in turn sold it back to its original publisher, McSweeney's, where it resumed print publication.

 History

 The Believer was first published in April 2003 in San Francisco by friends who planned to "focus on writers and books we like", with a nod to "the concept of the inherent Good".
-The magazine is a five-time finalist for the National Magazine Award, with contributors ranging from writers such as Hilton Als, Anne Carson, Nick Hornby, Susan Straight, and William T. Vollmann to emerging talents for whom the magazine has been a proving ground, including Eula Biss, Gideon Lewis-Kraus, Leslie Jamison, Rachel Kaadzi Ghansah, Kent Russell, and Rivka Galchen.
+The magazine is a fifteen-time finalist for the National Magazine Award, with contributors ranging from writers such as Hilton Als, Anne Carson, Nick Hornby, Susan Straight, and William T. Vollmann to emerging talents for whom the magazine has been a proving ground, including Eula Biss, Gideon Lewis-Kraus, Leslie Jamison, Rachel Kaadzi Ghansah, and Rivka Galchen.

 The print edition was initially published monthly.
 From late 2007 until September 2014, the print magazine came out 9 times per year, including annual Art, Music, and Film issues that sometimes featured a CD or DVD insert or other ephemera.
 In 2005, it was printing about 15,000 copies of its regular issues.

-Originally published by non-profit McSweeney's Publishing, The Believer was purchased by UNLV in 2017 with funding provided by philanthropist Beverly Rogers.
+Originally published by McSweeney's Publishing, The Believer was purchased by UNLV in 2017 with funding provided by philanthropist Beverly Rogers.
 In 2021, the editor-in-chief resigned and the funding for the magazine was withdrawn months later.
 After UNLV announced that the magazine would be shut down, it rejected an offer from McSweeney's to take back the publication and instead sold The Believer to digital marketing company Paradise Media.
 The change in ownership was announced by a tweet from a Paradise-owned website, SexToyCollective.com.
 There was public criticism of the UNLV decision, including from Rogers, but the university spokesperson said it was "a sound business decision and the best step forward".
 Paradise responded to the criticism by working quickly with McSweeney's to restore ownership of the magazine to its original publisher.